meitalbensinai/AlgoTrainingNoSol/3 - Algo/Algo - Common Ground/3 - Greedy Algorithms/README.md

 IA p.447 - 16-2.
 Start easily :)

 IA p.446 - 16-1.
-(For those that succeed, someone has promised to honor you FOR LIFE)
+(For those that succeed, someone in algo team has promised to honor you FOR LIFE)